kyusubshin/ScammerUniversityFinals/README.md

 |econ|0   |	50 |Neutral|
 |econ|+115|	100|Strongly progressive / left|

+For political data cleaning, the following procedures were implemented:

+- Aggregates raw outputs from all models into a unified dataset.
+- Normalizes the response values (Yes=1, No=–1, Error/Neutral=0).
+- Calculates the sample mean of normalized responses (Yes=1, No=–1, Error/Neutral=0) across 50 simulation rounds.
+- Merges the normalized results with the 8values score weights for each question to compute axis scores.

-The visualization code inverts the axes (`xlim(105, -5)`) to align with the standard Political Compass layout, where 'Left/Economic Equality' is positioned on the left and 'Authoritarian' on the top.
+The visualization code inverts the axes to align with the standard Political Compass layout, where 'Left/Economic Equality' is positioned on the left and 'Authoritarian' on the top.

 ### _2. Personalities_